AccelByte/accelbyte-go-sdk/README.md

 		Client:           factory.NewIamClient(&repository.ConfigRepositoryImpl{}),
 		ConfigRepository: &repository.ConfigRepositoryImpl{},
 		TokenRepository:  &repository.TokenRepositoryImpl{},
 		RefreshTokenRepository: &auth.RefreshTokenImpl{ // override the default refresh token.
-For example, disable the AutoRefresh functionality or change RefreshRate
+For example, enable the AutoRefresh functionality or change RefreshRate
-			RefreshRate: 0,
+			RefreshRate: 0.5,
-			AutoRefresh: false,
+			AutoRefresh: true,
 		},
 	}
 ```
-Use the `GetAuthSession()` to access all the method interface for refresh token.
+Use the `repository` to access all functions for refresh token.

 ## Login